wx-chevalier/Developer-Zero-To-Mastery/Awesome-Reference/Infrastructure/Virtualization/Docker/Docker-Reference.md

 - [2017-Continuous Delivery with Docker and Jenkins #Book#](https://parg.co/UrV): Unleash the combination of Docker and Jenkins in order to enhance the DevOps workflow.

+- [2017-The New Stack-The Docker and Container Ecosystem #Book#](https://thenewstack.io/ebooks/): The container ecosystem is constantly changing and impacting the developer landscape.
+Our five ebook series on the container ecosystem covers everything from application development to orchestration, networking, security, data storage, and monitoring.

 ## Tool

 - [ctop #Project#](https://github.com/bcicen/ctop): Top-like interface for container metrics